-During load-out, all animals will exit the barn in the same manner they entered during load-in.
+During load-out, all beef and goats will exit the barn in the same manner they entered during load-in.

 Interference with load-out can result in the loss of premium points.
 If interference occurs, depending upon the severity, exhibitors may lose the opportunity to participate as an exhibitor in the Fair in the future.